akkaliyar/ai-competition-2025/backend/RAILWAY_DEPLOYMENT.md

    - Clear Railway build cache
    - Ensure package-lock.json is committed
    - Check for dependency conflicts
+   - **NEW**: If you get "Missing: [package] from lock file" errors:
+     - Run `node fix-package-lock.js` locally to regenerate the lock file
+     - Commit the new package-lock.json
+     - Redeploy on Railway

 2. **Build script errors**:
    - Verify build.sh has execute permissions